aleung/BabyLog-Feed-ConnectIQ/README.md

 A ConnectIQ widget for Garmin watch (currently: VivoActive3 / Music).

-Log anything you need to do periodically, e.g. take medicine, feed your baby.
+Time logger for anything you need to do periodically, e.g. take medicine, feed your baby.
 Remind you the elapsed time since you last did it.

 The data is directly stored on the watch.
 It stores up to 10 records and old records will be removed.